A canonical Ramsey theorem with list constraints in random (hyper-)graphs: Outline of the proof

 \section{Outline of the proof}

 Our proof follows the scheme of Nenadov and Steger~\cite{NS16} and appeals to the method of hypergraph containers (see Section~\ref{sec:containers}).
-We start by giving an rough outline of the proof.
+We start by giving a rough outline of the proof.

 Suppose we want to find a monochromatic $H$ in any $r$-colouring of $\bfg\sim \bfg(n,p)$.
-Our idea is to create an auxiliary hypergraph $\cH$ whose vertex set consists of $r$ copies of $E(K_n)$ (one copy for each colour) and whose edge set encodes the monochromatic copies of $H$ in~$K_n$.
-The key observation is the following: any colouring of $\bfg$ that avoids monochromatic copies of $H$ can be identified with an independent set in $\cH$.
+Our idea is to create an auxiliary hypergraph $\cH$ whose vertex set consists of $r$ copies of $E(K_n)$ (one copy for each colour) and whose edge set encodes the monochromatic copies of~$H$ in~$K_n$.
+Thus, an edge in~$\cH$ corresponds to a copy of~$H$ entirely contained in one of the~$r$ copies of~$K_n$; putting it another way, $\cH$~is the disjoint union of~$r$ copies of the $|E(H)|$-uniform hypergraph on~$E(K_n)$ that encodes all the copies of~$H$ in~$K_n$.
+The key observation is the following: any colouring of~$\bfg$ that avoids monochromatic copies of~$H$ can be identified with an independent set in~$\cH$.
 Using containers, one can efficiently group together these independent sets and identify a small set~$\cC$ of \emph{containers} such that each independent set of $\cH$ belongs to one such container.
-The proof then proceeds by showing that, for each \emph{fixed} container $C\in \cC$, it is very unlikely\footnote{that is, it happens with probability $\exp(-\Omega(n^2p))$.} that the graph $\bfg$ lies within $C$.
+The proof then proceeds by showing that, for each \emph{fixed} container $C\in \cC$, it is very unlikely\footnote{That is, it happens with probability $\exp(-\Omega(n^2p))$.} that the graph $\bfg$ lies within $C$.
 By this, we mean that it is unlikely that there is a colouring of $\bfg$ that, when mapped in the obvious way to a vertex subset of $\cH$, corresponds to a subset of $C$.
 The proof follows by performing a union bound over the choices for a container $C\in\cC$.